Chengara struggle: Beginning

 In 2001, the Adivasis in Kerala had led a month-and-a-half-long struggle under the banner of the Adivasi Gotra Mahasabha, led by tribeswoman C.K.
 Janu, and had attracted global attention.
 The demand was that 45,000 landless Adivasi families be provided five acres each of cultivable land.
 The government of Kerala then said that land would be identified and a recommendation would be made to the Union government that Adivasi lands be included in the Fifth Schedule of the Constitution, so that the land could be alienated at a later date.
 This promise of land assignment has been met partially.

 On 27 September 2006, the Chief Minister of Kerala, V.S.
 Achuthanandan, gave a written assurance that the government would allot land to a sizeable number of landless families by 31 December 2006.
 This promise was not met.

 In January 2007, as reaction to the broken promise, the United Struggle Front of the poor for Liberation (Sadhujana Vimochana Samyuktha Vedi, SJVSV) started the first attempt to reclaim land.
 They chose an estate of Harrisons Malayalam Ltd. The struggle was led by the Dalit activist Laha Gopalan, a former government employee and a self-proclaimed Communist Party of India worker.
 This struggle was called off due to assurance by the Kerala Government that it would look into their demands.

 Months passed, but there was no sign of any positive move from the state government.
 Therefore, on 4 August 2007, the SJVSV led 300 landless families to another estate of Harrisons Malayalam Ltd, the Chengara estate, to claim and occupy land.
 This was the start of what is now known as the Chengara Struggle.
-It is important to note that the struggle does not take place in the village Chengara, but in Harrisons Malayalam's Kumbazha estate, more than three km away.
+The struggle does not take place in the village Chengara, but in Harrisons Malayalam's Kumbazha estate, more than three km away.
 This estate is popularly known as Chengara estate, so the struggle was named "Chengara Struggle" or "Chengara Samaram" in the local language Malayalam.

 In the initial phase, the Dalits and Adivasis occupied about 125 acres of land.
 After the Onam festival in Kerala, they spread to a larger area, covering four hills - each family occupying one acre of land.
 Afterwards, they reclaimed the whole estate (about 6,000 acres), which is spread out over 7 hills.
 Their numbers swelled by the day and at one time, there were as many as 7,500 families, involving 29,000 people from different parts of Kerala.